[Keep] Keep proxy uses API token from its env var for PUT requests, instead of token provided by client

 If I copy ARVADOS_API_TOKEN from keepproxy's environment into my own environment, arv-put succeeds:

 $ arv-put foo.txt 0M / 0M 100.0% 83367e8913dcec0bf3fc25ed5a27eacb+49

 ...which seems to support this theory.

-#1 Updated by Tom Clegg about 5 years ago
+#1 Updated by Tom Clegg over 5 years ago

 - Subject changed from Keep proxy uses API token from its env var for PUT requests, instead of token provided by client to [Keep] Keep proxy uses API token from its env var for PUT requests, instead of token provided by client